Buddhism now

 RSS Buddhism Now RSS Feed

-• Morning meditation — When awareness is cultivated.
+• Morning meditation — The Eightfold Path is really just awareness.

 Fingers and Moons